FosburyAlpha/ZenQ-py/readme.md

 from api.tickers import *
 ```

-And then you have the all zenq's tickers property ready to use.
+And then you have the all ZenQ's tickers property ready to use.
 ```python
 BTCUSDT -> Object
 BTCUSDT.ticker_id -> The serialized apiTickerID (BTCUSDT=32777)